Wu (surname): History of the surname Wu (吳)

 The name originates from the ancient state of Wu in present-day province of Jiangsu.

-In the 13th century BC, the state of Zhou (which will later become the Zhou Dynasty) was ruled by Tai Wang (King Tai of Zhou).
+In the 13th century BC, the state of Zhou (which would later become the Zhou dynasty) was ruled by Tai Wang (King Tai of Zhou).
 His surname was originally Ji (姬).
 He had three sons: Taibo, Zhongyong, and Jili.
 King Tai of Zhou favored the youngest son, Jili to inherit the reins of power, therefore Taibo and his brother Zhongyong voluntarily left Zhou with a group of followers and headed southeast where they established the state of Wu.
 Taibo and Zhongyong's descendants eventually adopted Wu (吳) as their surname.
 The state of Wu later became a powerful kingdom of its own with the help of Generals Wu Zixu and Sun Tzu, the latter best known as the author of the military treatise The Art of War, both serving under King Helü of Wu.
 King Helü is considered to be one of the Five Hegemons of China during the Spring and Autumn period.

-Taibo and Zhongyong's youngest brother Jili stayed to rule the Zhou state and was the grandfather of Wu Wang (King Wu of Zhou) who started the Zhou Dynasty after successfully overthrowing the Shang Dynasty.
-The descendants of Wu Wang eventually changed their surname from Ji (姬) to Zhou (周) during the Qin Dynasty to commemorate the merits and virtues of their ancestors.
+Taibo and Zhongyong's youngest brother Jili stayed to rule the Zhou state and was the grandfather of Wu Wang (King Wu of Zhou) who started the Zhou dynasty after successfully overthrowing the Shang dynasty.
+The descendants of Wu Wang eventually changed their surname from Ji (姬) to Zhou (周) during the Qin dynasty to commemorate the merits and virtues of their ancestors.

 Therefore, the surnames Wu (吳), Zhou (周), and Ji (姬) are historically related.